top1944/duckuments/docs/atoms_85_fall2017_projects/18_explicit-coord/final-report.md

 Nodes:

-1. LED_coordination:
+1. coordination_node:
-    * Input: From Parking group “you are at an intersection” (additionally there is a parameter that indicates whether intersections are cleared with explicit or implicit coordination)
+    * Input: From Finite State Machine group “you are at an intersection”
     * Output: Duckiebot move (“go”/ ”not go”)
     * Subscribed topic:
-        * flag_at_intersection from Parking group, bool message: true/ false
+        * trigger from finite state machine
-    * Published topic: move_intersection
+    * Published topic: intersection_go
-        * string message: go/ no_go
+        * string message: go/no_go

-2. LED_emitter:
+2. led_emitter_node:
     * Input: Communication is needed
-    * Output: LED turn on or stay off
+    * Output: LEDs turn on or stay off
     * Subscribed topic:
         * LED_switch from LED-coordination, string message: on/ off
     * Published topics: None

-3.
+3. LED_detection: second option:
-    1. LED_detection: Depending on the algorithm implemented:
-        * Input: camera_image (possibly after anti-instagram) and message indicating whether detection is needed
+    * Input: camera_image (possibly after anti-instagram) and trigger
-        * Output: LED detected/ LED not detected
+    * Output: LED detected/LED not detected with position
     * Subscribed topic:
-            * LED_to_detect from LED_coordination, string message: yes/ no
+         * Trigger from finite state machine
          * camera_image from anti-instragram, CompressedImage
     * Published topic:
-            * string message: LED_detected/ no_LED_detected

-2. LED_detection: second option:
-        * Input: camera_image (possibly after anti-instagram)
-        * Output: LED detected/LED not detected with position and/or color and/or frequency
-        * Subscribed topic:
-            * LED_to_detect from LED_coordination, string message: yes/ no
-            * camera_image from anti-instragram, CompressedImage
-        * Published topic:
-            * string message: LED_detected/ no_LED_detected with position and/or color and/or frequency
+         * string message: LED_detected/ no_LED_detected with position

 A diagram of our nodes is shown below.